patricklafrance/wmfnext-shell/README.md

 To keep things simple, this example, we'll use the fake `SessionManager` implementation of the `wmfnext-fakes` package.
 For a real application, you should implement your own session provider.

-> The `wmfnext-fakes` package is a collection of fake implementations to ease the development of module in isolation.
+> The `wmfnext-fakes` package is a collection of fake implementations offered to accelerate the setup of an environment to develop a module in isolation.

 👉 To share a user session, first, create an instance of the `SessionManager` to store the session object and define a `sessionAccessor()` function to access the session.